Due diligence reporting tool

 How much is invested on Nucleus Wrap?

-What percentage of your book is non-advised clients i.e. orphan clients or D2C?
+What percentage of your clients are direct?

 Do you retain any income received from fund managers?